JezSw/nekRS/doc/source/user_guide/case.rst

 (i.e., high-pass filter), or alternatively, to introduce the artificial viscosity (``avm``) to a solution field.

+For advanced users, nekRS offers additional pressure preconditioners and coarse mesh solvers that can be explored and fine-tuned through parameters such as ``preconditioner``, ``coarseGridDiscretization``, and ``smootherType`` to optimize simulation efficiency.
+The default settings, however, provide a well-balanced configuration suitable for basic users.

 Generally, most ``.par`` settings are not saved to a data structure, so throughout the code base, whenever information from the ``.par`` file is needed, it is simply extracted on-the-fly via the ``options`` structure.